NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-On August 21 there will be a total solar eclipse for the first time since 1979.
-Everyone in the Americas, Africa and Europe will have the opportunity to see a partial solar eclipse, but those lucky souls in the “path of totality,” a ribbon of land about 70 miles wide stretching from Oregon to North Carolina, will get to see the moon completely covers the sun, causing twilight to fall in the middle of the day.
+On April 8, a total solar eclipse will be visible across a broad swath of the United States.
+Most people in North America will have the opportunity to see a partial solar eclipse, but those lucky souls in the “path of totality,” a ribbon of land about 115 miles wide stretching from Mazatlán, Mexico to Canada’s Atlantic coast, will get to see the moon completely covers the sun, causing twilight to fall in the middle of the day.

 Needless to say, this rare event is a photographer’s dream.
 But simply pointing your camera at the sun won’t cut it.
 We caught up with pro Adventure Photographer Lucas Gilman to get his take on how to prepare.